Introducing DigitalOcean Spaces

 Because uploading the whole stuff via a web based interfaces is really annoying, i tried to mount the storage with my Ubuntu Linux.
 Here’s the result, which may help you to success faster than i did.

-First, i had to create a new “Spaces space” at DigitalOcean.
+First, you have to create a new “Spaces space” at DigitalOcean.
 After doing that, use the API menu entry in your DigitalOcean account to create (or get) API credentials for your new space.
 Create a new file named .passwd-s3fs in your home directory, set the privileges to 0600 (read and write access only for the owner) and enter the following content (similar to this tutorial):

 Now, install s3fs-fuse into your system.
 For Ubuntu you can simply use sudo apt-get install s3fs.